Skip to main content

 Bloomsday at the James Joyce Centre

 The James Joyce Centre opens its doors to celebrate the greatest day of the year — Bloomsday!
+We will be open to the public for free on Monday, June 16th from 9:30am to 6pm.

 The James Joyce Centre is proud to organise the Bloomsday Festival on behalf of the city of Dublin.
-As a token of our appreciation to Dublin and all the participants of Bloomsday, we will be open to the public for free on Monday, June 16th from 9:30am to 4:30pm.Come see Leopold Bloom’s door from No. 7 Eccles Street, where it all began.
+As a token of our appreciation to Dublin and all the participants of Bloomsday, we will open our doors to the public for free.
+Come see Leopold Bloom’s door from No. 7 Eccles Street, where it all began.
 Browse our exhibitions, parlour rooms, and interactive guides to Joyce’s life and work.
 Marvel at the beautifully preserved 18th century townhouse, a stunning example of high Georgian architecture.
 See the Maginni Room, named after “Mr Denis J Maginni, professor of dancing &c,” the real-life dance instructor who used the room as his dance studio and is mentioned in Ulysses!
-There will be readings, talks, music, children’s events, and fun throughout the day!

-Feel free to dress up in your finest bowler hats and Edwardian garb as you join visitors from around the world for an unparalleled literary occasion.
+Feel free to dress up in your finest bowler hats and Edwardian garb as you join visitors from all over the world for an unparalleled cultural celebration.

 Admission is free and open to the public.
 No booking is necessary.